 Although much of moviegoers' attention this April is focused on the impending release of Avengers: Infinity War, the Marvel extravaganza is not the only film hitting theaters this month.
 There are loads of other movies being released that are hoping to cater to those who are uninterested in the superhero epic, and one of them is the thriller Traffik.
 The film has a horrifying story that revolves around the sex trafficking industry, as it follows an innocent couple who become caught up in a human trafficking ring.
 It's certainly scary, but is Traffik a true story?

 The film itself is not a true story, but it was inspired by true events.
-The movie's plot sees a couple (Paula Patton, who's also a producer, and Omar Epps) go on a road trip, where they run into a motorcycle gang at a gas station.
+The movie follows a couple (Paula Patton, who's also a producer, and Omar Epps) who go on a road trip, where they run into a motorcycle gang at a gas station.
 The gang have a woman with them who sneaks a cell phone into the purse of Patton's character in the bathroom.
-This leads to the gang, who are connected to a sex trafficking ring, to track down the phone and terrorize the innocent couple.
-This event itself is entirely fictional, and was written by director Deon Taylor, but the filmmaker drew inspiration from real life sex trafficking incidents near his home in Northern California.
+This leads the gang, who are connected to a sex trafficking ring, to track down the phone and terrorize the innocent couple.
+This event itself is entirely fictional, and was written by director Deon Taylor, but the filmmaker drew inspiration from real-life sex trafficking incidents near his home in Northern California.

-Placer County is currently a major epicenter for the human trafficking epidemic.
-Over 40 cases involving either human trafficking directly or the related crimes of pimping, prostitution, and pandering were investigated in the county in 2017, according to local newspaper The Loomis News, which also lists nearby Sacramento County as another hub for traffickers.
+Placer County is currently a major epicenter for the human trafficking epidemic, as it's seen a sharp increase crimes over the last few years.
 In Dec.
 2017, a sting of a suspected human trafficking ring in bordering El Dorado County led to 14 arrests, according to the Sacramento Bee.

 If you believe you have some information on a sex trafficking crime, you can visit the National Trafficking Hotline online or call them at 1-888-373-7888.